hashicorp/design-system/website/docs/about/accessibility-statement.md

 ## Feedback

-We welcome your feedback on the accessibility of Helios, please let us know if you encounter accessibility barriers in the design system:
+We welcome your feedback on the accessibility of Helios.
+Please let us know if you encounter accessibility barriers in the design system:

 - GitHub: file an issue on the [design-systems repository](https://github.com/hashicorp/design-system/issues/new)
 - E-mail: [design-systems@hashicorp.com](mailto:design-systems@hashicorp.com)